 I mixed 2 different kinds of chili paste for mine.
-One has shrimp, garlic and other ingredients that makes it super flavorful and the other one has lots of chili flakes that makes it super spicy.
+One has shrimp, garlic, and other ingredients that make it super flavorful and the other one has lots of chili flakes that make it super spicy.
 Both can be easily found at local Asian grocery stores.

 - 3 cups water

 - 3 shallots, small diced

 - 3 lemongrass, cut into 3” long and smashed